Are you intrigued by the idea of hosting a multi-course meal at home, or looking for inspiration and ideas?

 Just to be clear, a gastronomic french full course meal is not a daily event.
 It’s meant for special occasions to celebrate a milestone, a birthday, Christmas, a wedding, reunions, achievements, and even funerals.

 If you want to learn more, you should read How to Explain the gastronomic meal of the French to your mom.

 So you want to throw your own full-course meal the French way.
 Here’s what you need to do and an explanation of each of the different courses.

 1) Decide on the number of courses.

-It’s also not necessary to pre-plate everything which makes large multi-course meals go so much smoother.
-In a home setting, the cook usually brings out the courses in a big serving platter or pot and serves everyone or people serve themselves.
+It’s also not necessary to pre-plate everything, which makes large multi-course meals go so much smoother.
+In a home setting, the cook usually brings out the courses on a big serving platter or pot and serves everyone, or people serve themselves.

-It’s really fun to eat this way, gets the conversation flowing, and the whole meal starts to take on a life of its own with a lot of movement.
+It’s really fun to eat this way; it gets the conversation flowing, and the whole meal starts to take on a life of its own with a lot of movement.

 The number of courses will also affect the length of time it will take to complete the dinner.